h5py/h5py/docs/source/guide/hl.rst

     .. method:: close()

         Close the file.
-Like Python files, you should call this when finished to be sure your data is saved.
+As with Python files, it's good practice to call this when you're done.

     .. method:: flush()